KRakeesh04/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 An open-source physical computing platform based on a simple general purpose microcontroller board, and a development environment (Arduino IDE) for writing software for the board.
-Arduino is a platform that can be used to develop and implement embedded systems.
+Can be used to develop and implement embedded systems.

 Ready to go platform that can be use to simply plug into the computer, upload a program and run it without any additional circuit development.